T3KScarecrow/Alagaesia-Wiki/Alagaesia/The Book/The Book.md

 "As am I." Gabriel nodded.
 Eventually, the food came, and it was exquisite.
 Maybe it was in comparison to the recent meals the party had had over the past weeks, or maybe the best thing about the tavern was its kitchen.
 Either way, Natalie, Gabriel, Wiate, and Lyric all wolfed down their meals and subsequent beverages.
 They would be quite energised for tomorrow, if in food comas for tonight.
 Michael ended up ordering his own roast duck, scarfing it down.

 Early the following morning, all at varying times, the party made their way downstairs to the main tavern area.
+Lyric showed Wiate the energising drink, the Scholar's Brew, which helped both wake up.